IBM-Bluemix-Docs/containers/cs_versions.md

 **Unsupported Versions**: If you are running clusters on a Kubernetes version that is not supported, [review potential impacts](#version_types) for updates and then immediately [update your cluster](cs_cluster_update.html#update) to continue receiving important security updates and support.

-To check the server version, run the following command.
+To check the server version of a cluster, run the following command.

 ```
 kubectl version  --short | grep -i server